-As a rule, authorisation for gambling activities is usually granted only where the licence holder has a humanitarian or socially beneficial purpose.
-In assessing whether authorisation should be granted, the Gaming and Foundation Authority will consider the degree of a socially justifiable distribution of the income from the gambling activity (eg, lottery or bingo) and the ability to ensure that minors do not partake in the activity.
+As a rule, authorisation for gambling activities is usually granted only if the licence holder has a non-profit purpose.
+In assessing whether authorisation should be granted, the Gaming and Foundation Authority will consider the applicant's socially justifiable distribution of the income from the gambling activity (eg, lottery or bingo) and its ability to ensure that minors do not partake in the activity.

-The Gaming and Foundation Authority may stipulate additional conditions for the authorisation related to combating gaming addiction.
+The Authority may stipulate additional conditions for authorisations related to combating gaming addiction.